Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Acknowledgements

 \section{Acknowledgements}

 All five authors would like to thank the Schloss Dagstuhl-–-Leibniz Center for Informatics for hospitality during the workshop ``Sparsity in Algorithms, Combinatorics and Logic'' in September 2021 where the work leading to the results contained in this paper was started.
+The authors are also indebted to the two anonymous reviewers for their detailed comments on the manuscript, which have helped to improve the presentation significantly and made the manuscript more accessible to a wider audience.